Sindhxxz/neostats_ragchatbot/README.md

 This project is a complete **RAG-powered HR Policy Assistant** tailored for **Metro Group of Hospitals**, using:

 * **Streamlit** for the UI
-* **Groq LLaMA models** for the LLM
+* **Groq LLaMA models(llama-3.3-70b-versatile)** for the LLM
 * **Jina embeddings** for vector generation
 * **ChromaDB** for policy retrieval
 * **Tavily** for optional web search

-The assistant delivers accurate, contextual HR policy answers to employees and HR teams.
+The assistant delivers contextual HR policy answers to employees and HR teams.